Fifteen to One: Broadcast scheduling

-Sometimes, Fifteen to One was not shown when Channel 4 broadcast either the Cheltenham Festival or an England Test match: that is why there were fewer episodes in some series.
+Sometimes, Fifteen to One alongside Countdown was not shown when Channel 4 broadcast either the Cheltenham Festival or an England Test match: that is why there were fewer episodes in some series.
 Repeats were sometimes shown if a Test match either stopped due to rain or finished early.
 However, when the 2001 Cheltenham Festival was cancelled, due to foot-and-mouth outbreak, Channel 4 did not show any Fifteen to One repeats.
-Between 1988 and 1996, Fifteen To One and Countdown alternated in the schedule with Countdown typically airing between January and March as well as July and September with Fifteen To One airing between April and June as well as October and December.
-The practice was dropped by series 18 when both shows ran together in the schedule until its original demise and continued again upon its revival.
+Between 11 January 1988 and 28 June 1996, Fifteen To One and Countdown alternated in the schedule with Countdown typically airing between January and March as well as July and September with Fifteen to One airing between April and June as well as October and December.
+The practice was dropped by series 18 when both shows ran together in the schedule until its original demise on 19 December 2003 when William G. Stewart retired from hosting duties and continued again upon its revival with Stewart's replacement Sandi Toksvig from 5 April 2014 to its final demise on 28 June 2019.

 Fifteen to One Schools

 Revival series

 This table details the daytime revival, excluding the 1+4 specials hosted by Adam Hills.